benwigley/cubs/README.md

 Cubs is a CodeIgniter Application Framework.

-Note: I have moved to using Laravel as my frame work of choise so this reposistory will no longer be actively developed.
+Note: I have moved to using Laravel as my framework of choise so this reposistory will no longer be actively developed.

 Stack:
 * [CodeIgniter] (http://ellislab.com/codeigniter)